What next after Liz Truss’s resignation as Tory leader?

 Liz Truss resigned on Thursday after just over six tumultuous weeks in the top job, with a new prime minister expected to be in place by the end of next week.

-The Tories will now scramble to find a replacement, who will become the third leader in two months.
+The Tories are now scrambling to find a replacement, who will become the third leader in two months.

 – How did we get here?